RocketChat/rocketchat.github.io/handbook/marketing/index.md

 #### Start the web server

-Open a terminal and [change directory](https://learn.co/lessons/bash-navigation-osx) to one of the projects (if you are using Visual Studio Code you can use the integrated terminal) and run:
+Open a terminal and [change the directory](https://learn.co/lessons/bash-navigation-osx) to one of the projects (if you are using Visual Studio Code you can use the integrated terminal) and run:

 ```
 rocketchat_web_server